101 Generator is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 So, having a generator at hand when the power goes out is a necessity for a homeowner to run a sump pump.
-Here the question one potential buyer might ask for himself that what size generator do I need for the sump pump?
+Here is the question one potential buyer might ask himself what size generator do I need for the sump pump?

 The size of the sump pump can either be 1/3 HP or ½ HP. ½ HP sump pump requires 600-800 watts for running and 1300-1600 watts as starting watts.
 The 1/3 size sump pump requires 800-1000 watts rated and 1500-2150 watts starting wattage for the unit.
 The startup wattage of any device is higher than its required running wattage as it regulates the operation in the first few seconds and drops out the wattage once run continuously.

 This extends your option to power other devices as well.
 The decibel level of the generator is about 68 dba from 23 feet apart.
-The portability of the generator allows its safe storage with low maintenance quality that provides peace of mind.
+The portability of the generator allows its safe storage with low maintenance quality which provides peace of mind.

 FAQ’s What Size Generator Do I Need For Sump Pump?

 Q 1.)
 How Many Watts Do You Need to Run a Sump Pump?

 Ans: The wattage required to run a sump pump typically ranges from 1,000 to 3,000 watts.